speakeasy-api/bluesky-ts/docs/models/components/toolsozonemoderationdefsmodeventcomment.md

 let value: ToolsOzoneModerationDefsModEventComment = {
   comment:
-    "The automobile layout consists of a front-engine design, with transaxle-type transmissions mounted at the rear of the engine and four wheel drive", };
+    "The Nagasaki Lander is the trademarked name of several series of Nagasaki sport bikes, that started with the 1984 ABC800J", };
 ```